|Program Director:||Darshanjit Pannu, DDS

 The Advanced Education Program in Prosthodontics provides a comprehensive course of study in clinical and didactic prosthodontics.
 In addition, a publishable paper on an approved prosthodontic subject must be completed.
 Successful completion of the curriculum fulfills all the educational requirements for eligibility for the examination by the American Board of Prosthodontics.

 There is no tuition associated with the certificate program in prosthodontics.
-If the resident is enrolled in the Master of Science in Oral Biology degree program, he must pay tuition for courses taken through the School of Graduate Studies.
+If the resident is enrolled in the Master of Science in Oral Biology degree program, he must pay tuition for courses taken through The Graduate School.
 References should be made to the current Augusta University Catalog for specific information regarding Graduate School tuition and fees.

 There is no program fee associated with the certificate program in prosthodontics for dentists who have graduated from accredited United States or Canadian dental schools.
 The annual program fee for international candidates with degrees from non-accredited ADA/CODA dental schools/colleges is $18,500.